A unique overview of the Victoria Golf Club History

 It is worth noting that on his first visit to Victoria Golf Club some years earlier, Nicklaus was first tagged with his now world famous nickname of the ‘Golden Bear’ by golf writer and club member Don Lawrence.
 Some years later, a silver salver was inscribed by Nicklaus to this effect and presented in gratitude by Nicklaus to Lawrence.
 Today the salver sits proudly on display in the member’s bar.

 Between 1964 and 1975 the Club hosted 6 Wills Masters tournaments (‘64,’66,’69,’71,’73,’75) with many top ranked players spreading the reputation of VGC throughout the world.
 In 1966 the sponsors, in the lead up to the Wills Masters tournament in October, held negotiations with Ben Hogan at the Olympic Club in San Francisco.
 Hogan’s dislike of air travel however, saw him decline the offer to play at the Victoria Golf Club.
-Kel Nagle eventually won the tournament having more recently finished runner up at the 1965 US Open.
-Nagle overcame a 4 shot deficit to Roberto DiVicenzo in the last 6 holes to win the event.
-Other players to have won the Wills tournaments during this time include Bruce Crampton, who frustratingly finished runner up to Nicklaus on 4 occasions in majors and David Graham, who went on to win the US Open and USPGA Championships.
+Kel Nagle eventually won the tournament having recently finished runner up at the 1965 US Open.
+Nagle, the 1960 Open Champion, overcame a 4 shot deficit to Roberto DiVicenzo in the last 6 holes to win the event.
+Other players to have won the Wills tournaments during this time include Bruce Crampton, who finished runner up to Nicklaus on 4 occasions in majors and David Graham.
+Graham famously went on to win the US Open and USPGA Championships.

 Prior to the Wills tournaments, Crampton won both the 1956 Speedo and 1957 Pelaco International events at Victoria with member Peter Thomson winning the 1959 Pelaco contest.
 Thomson’s 7 shot win came over Nagle only a week after both had paired to win the World Cup, which was then known as the Canada Cup, at Royal Melbourne.